Yasir Qadhi: Sufism and veneration of the saints

 Qadhi believes that the practice of some Sufi Muslims visiting the graves of Sufi saints and calling upon Muhammad and calling upon them for help or guidance is not shirk (polytheism) but said it is haram, sinful, an evil innovation, and called it a stepping stone and gateway to shirk but not shirk in and of itself.
 Qadhi has also stated that these Muslims should still be regarded as Muslims, though misguided.
 He believes that questioning whether veneration of Sufi saints at gravesites can be called shirk is highly problematic because that would mean accusing many Muslim scholars who hold affirmative views towards it of committing shirk and being out of the fold of Islam.
 He has said it is not shirk in and of itself unless they believe they are calling out to a god, intend to worship or believe in the saints to have independent powers in and of themselves.
-He also believed that Sufi Muslims that participate in the practice do not believe in the saints to be gods and don't intend it to be worship when calling upon them nor believe they have independent powers.
+He has also stated that Sufi Muslims that participate in the practice do not believe in the saints to be gods and don't intend it to be worship when calling upon them, nor do they believe that the saints are giving assistance to them completely independently from God.

+Ahruf and Qira'at

+On June 8, 2020, Qadhi had posited that the "standard narrative" in light of different Qira'at and Ahruf "has holes in it.
+That's what I'm gonna say.
+The standard narrative does not answer some very pressing questions."
+In 2024, he had published his views in the eighth chapter of Redhwan Karim's History of the Quran, referring to the "Standard Narrative" as the dictation model, the description of which was followed by contentions referring to Hadiths that Qadhi found incompatible with the model, with Qadhi then going on to posit an alternative model he referred to as the "Divine Permission Model" which he claimed to deal with these "holes" much better.
+He wrote that this alternative model was posited by At-Tahawi and Al-Shafi'i.

 Views on social issues

-Yasir Qadhi has criticized progressive Muslims like Moiz Khan that interpret Islamic law as supporting homosexual relations, saying these teachings contain "very little Islam".
+Yasir Qadhi has criticized progressive Muslims who interpret Islamic law as supporting homosexual relations, saying these teachings contain "very little Islam".

-In regards to religious liberties, Qadhi believes that Islamic teachings don't support or require that Muslim business owners discriminate or refuse service to LGBTQ individuals.
-Nonetheless, Qadhi expresses concern that Islamic institutions may face issues if they speak in a vulgar manner and employ or fire employees that don't conform to conservative beliefs regarding sexual behaviors.
+In regards to religious liberties, Qadhi believes that Islamic teachings do not support or require that Muslim business owners discriminate or refuse service to LGBTQ individuals.
+Nonetheless, Qadhi expresses concern that Islamic institutions may face issues if they speak in a vulgar manner and employ or fire employees that do not conform to conservative beliefs regarding sexual behaviors.

 Death threat by Islamic State of Iraq and the Syria

-In the April 2016 issue of Dabiq Magazine, the Islamic State of Iraq and the Levant declared Qadhi, along with Hamza Yusuf, Bilal Philips, Suhaib Webb and numerous other Western Islamic speakers, as murtads (or apostates).
-It threatened to kill them for denouncing ISIS and the shooting attacks in Paris on the Charlie Hebdo offices.
+In the April 2016 issue of Dabiq Magazine, the Islamic State of Iraq and the Levant declared Qadhi, along with Hamza Yusuf, Bilal Philips, Suhaib Webb and numerous other Western Islamic speakers, as murtads, that is, apostates or blasphemers.
+He was threatened with death over his denunciation of ISIS.